wells-wood-research/aposteriori/README.md

   -p, --processes INTEGER         Number of processes to be used to create the
                                   dataset.
 Default = 1.

-  -z, --gzipped                   If True, this flag indicates that the
+  -z, --is_pdb_gzipped            If True, this flag indicates that the
                                   structure files are gzipped.
 Default =
                                   False.